geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 # LDAP integration with MapStore

-The purpose of this guide is to explain how to configure MapStore to use an LDAP repository to store user's credentials and groups assignment instead of the standard users database.
+The purpose of this guide is to explain how to configure MapStore to use an LDAP repository for authentication and accounting (users, roles and user-groups) instead of the standard database.

 ## Overview